Ryley Walker: Biography

 On August 19, 2016, Walker released his fourth solo album, Golden Sings That Have Been Sung, which was yet another change in his evolving sound.
 His fifth is Deafman Glance, released in May 2018.
 Walker released The Lillywhite Sessions, an album of covers of the aforementioned Dave Matthews Band album.
 In 2021 Walker released Deep Fried Grandeur, a live album with the Tokyo band Kikagaku Moyo, and Course in Fable, his sixth solo album of original music, both on his own Husky Pants Records label.

 Walker has, as of 2021, released two albums with Chicago-based jazz drummer Charles Rumback.
 The first, Cannots, was released by Dead Oceans in 2016.
 Little Common Twist was released by Thrill Jockey in November 2019.

-As of 2021, recently Walker had gotten sober and had moved from New York City to Vermont.
+As of 2021, Walker had gotten sober and had moved from New York City to Vermont.

 As of 2022, Walker had moved back to New York.